bamboothemes/template-docs/ecolife/content/snippet/_frontpage.md

 A streamlined approach to Joomla templating
 ----
-This is a custom html module published ot the banner position.
+This is a custom html module published to the banner position.

 Powerfully responsive
 ----